 CAP: Provide guidelines for unannounced rounds to include purpose of rounds and areas to be checked.
 Ensure documentation identifies the type of round being conducted.
 Provide to the auditor a copy of the guidelines and documentation of training for staff conducting unannounced rounds.
-Implement system of regularly checking the full shower area to address the blind corners.
-Provide the auditor with the new system and staff training rosters.
-Shorten the shower curtains and provide the auditor with photos showing the bottoms of the curtains in all units.

 Response: The agency created a PowerPoint Training Tool used to train staff responsible for Unannounced Rounds.
 The tool includes the requirements of one unannounced round each month on all shifts, documentation of the rounds, and locations that must be visited.
 A camera review is also required at this time.
 Additionally, a form was created that allows for the documentation of the unannounced round, time, shift, and any findings.
-Training was conducted with all staff required to complete the unannounced rounds on February 13, 2017 and February 17, 2017.
-Samples were provided of the unannounced rounds for the auditor to review.
-Additionally, the facility conducted training with all staff on the supervision of the blind areas in the shower areas.
-Read at briefing for all staff, the facility requires same gender staff to conduct 30 minute checks of the blind areas during showers.
-When cross-gender staff are present, there are several options available besides having the cross-gender staff stand right outside the shower area.
-As an alternative, the Shift Commander can have a utility staff of the same gender check the showers, or reschedule shower times till same gender staff are present.
-This training was conducted on January 10, 11 and 12 on all three shifts and signed rosters were provided to the auditor for review.
-The facility also provided photographs of the shortened shower curtains in all shower areas that now allow for supervision that allows inmate privacy.
+Training was conducted with all staff required to complete the unannounced rounds on February 1, 2017 and February 6, 2017.
+Samples were provided of the first three unannounced rounds, which included work orders for repairs to cameras that were identified during the rounds.